Ibiaw

-Statuette of Senebhenaf B citing his parents, vizier Ibiaw and Renressonb.
-Bologna, MCA.

 Ibiaw or Ibiau was an ancient Egyptian vizier and Chief of the town (i.e. mayor) during the 13th Dynasty, likely under pharaohs Wahibre Ibiaw and/or Merneferre Ay.

 Attestations

 There are no monuments which directly represent him, but he is mentioned as a vizier on three objects: a stele found at Deir el-Bahari and now exhibited in the Metropolitan Museum of Art (22.3.307), another stele found inside the sanctuary of Heqaib at Elephantine, and a statuette probably from the Temple of Osiris at Abydos and now in Bologna (KS 1839).
 By combining the three monuments, egyptologists were able to realize a genealogy for Ibiaw:

 Some other monuments datable to this period refer to one or more dignitaries called Ibiaw.
 Some egyptologists believe that those objects could refer to the namesake vizier in some earlier stages of his career.
 Such statements would expand Ibiaw's genealogy: